 Bebas Neue – Because of the narrow dimensions of each character, Bebas Neue is one of my all-time favorites.
 It can be hard to read in long paragraphs, but in H2s and H3s, it saves space without sacrificing readability.

 Dancing Script – Script fonts are just plain hard to read on digital devices, most of the time.
 This one is an exception, though.
-If your site has a whimsical or romantic vibe, and you simply must use a script font in certain places, Dancing Script is one of the most consistently legible choices.
+If your site has a whimsical or romantic vibe and simply must use a script font in certain places, Dancing Script is one of the most consistently legible choices.

 To briefly summarize, Google Fonts is truly an excellent tool for your WordPress web design.
 While you may have concerns over the somewhat limited number of options, the SEO and accessibility benefits of using Google Fonts must be carefully considered.
 If you have struggled in the past with slow page loading or user complaints of issues accessing your content, installing Google Fonts on your WordPress site could be part of your overall solution.